xnau/pardibee/readme.txt

 == Changelog ==

 = 1.7.5 =
+* added multisite support
 * provides fallback methods when using AJAX searches and session not available
 * improved "thanks" shortcodes for signup and record forms
 * shortcodes and auto paragraphs option for rich text
-* added multisite support
-* site-specific file-upload locations
+* site-specific file-upload locations in multisite

 = 1.7.3.2 =
 * improved response to searches on multi select-type fields when using strict search